ctpn/minivess/README.md

 # minivess

-Data repository for MiniVess: A dataset of rodent cerebrovasculature from \textit{in vivo} multiphoton fluorescence microscopy imaging.
+Data repository for MiniVess: A dataset of rodent cerebrovasculature from in vivo multiphoton fluorescence microscopy imaging.

-Description of files:
+<h4>Description of files:</h4>
 1. convert_oibr_to_nifti_ometif_publish2.py
 Converts 3D or 4D Olympus (.oir, .oib) files to 3D NifTi volumes, with metadata encoded in NifTi-1 header format.